Build

 (Optional): 3G/4G LTE Connectivity

-Install Python3 and pip3
+This tutorial requires Python3 (version 3.x) and pip3

-Enable Remote Access
+Enabling Remote Access

-Enable UART on the Raspberry Pi
+Enabling UART on the Raspberry Pi

-Follow the steps to enable UART.
+Follow the steps to enable UART:

 Then reboot the RPi with the following command.

-Configure I2C
+Configuring I2C

 SSH into the RPi and install the I2C tools utility with the following commands.